 Do you agree or violently disagree with anything shared in this article?
 Or do you have any of your own stories that you want to share?
 Pop them in the comments and I will personally reply.

 My goal is to help 1,000,000 people.
 My wish is to have these articles shared 1,000,000 times through the various social networks.
 For this reason, I provide this collection online for free and all I ask of you is this: If any of these articles have helped you in any way, please take a moment to share on social media, email to someone you think will find benefit, or print and leave it on the desk of someone whom you believe has the motivation, but lacks the tools to take themselves to the next level.

-New articles will be released every fortnight.
-Don’t want to miss out on any new articles?
+Don’t miss out on any new articles.
 Subscribe via email using the form at the bottom of this post and I’ll have the articles delivered straight to your inbox.
-Alternatively, I can also be followed on my various social media accounts: Facebook, Instagram, LinkedIn, and Twitter.
+Alternatively, you can also follow me on my various social media accounts: Facebook, Instagram, LinkedIn, and Twitter.